alvarmaciel/WebLitStd/BETA/exploring_strand_skill.md

   - Take note of Creative Commons licensing

 ## Security /(keeping systems, identities, and content safe)/
-- Detecting online scams and 'phishing' +using+ by employing recognised tools and techniques.
+- Detecting online scams and 'phishing' ~~using~~ by employing recognised tools and techniques.
   - Consideration of the individual or group sending you the message /(do you know, should you be expecting this message from the sender?)/
   - Turning on link previews in social media tools
   - Copying-and-pasting links rather than clicking on emails
 - Encrypting data and communications using software and add-ons.
   - Writing, encrypt, send an e-mail, receive and decrypt a reply, using PKI (Public Key Encryption)
-  - Encrypt +files on a computer+ email attachments using a private/public key
+  - Encrypt ~~files on a computer~~ email attachments using a private/public key
   - Activate secure browsing plugin(s) to enforce https
   - Define the difference between http:  and https:.
 Identifying specific times to use one or the other.
   - Changing client to one that supports encrypted chat.